9 Importing data

 The topic of regular expressions is surprisingly deep and regular expressions are useful in more contexts than might be apparent when first learning about them.
 Friedl (2006) provides a deep treatment of the topic.
 Goyvaerts and Levithan (2009) is full of examples of solutions to common cases.

-1. In reality, some WRDS data sets have “incorrect” data types and additional work is needed to address these cases.↩︎
+1. Some WRDS data sets have “incorrect” data types and additional work is needed to address these cases.↩︎

 2. Regular expressions are available in pretty much every package, include Python, R, PostgreSQL, and SAS.
 Learning on one platform largely carries over to any other.
-While Stata has some support for regular expressions, it is much weaker than the other systems.↩︎
+Stata’s support for regular expressions is much weaker than the other platforms’.↩︎

 4. While Fama-French industry definitions might not change very often, we will see other benefits from a more robust and general approach below.↩︎